Welcome to HTBasic 2021

 HTBasic 2021 introduces LXI support for instrument control!
 This new feature auto-discovers attached devices and then remembers your selections.

-This release also includes a number of other enhancements such as:
+This release includes a number of other enhancements such as:

-- MS dotnet libraries now included in the install package so an internet connection is no longer necessary;
+- MS .net libraries now included in the install package so an internet connection is no longer necessary.

-- And more… including updates to the user interface and some of the menu labels.
+- And more… including updates to the UI and select menu labels.

 HTBasic is still unique with its comprehensive Test and Measurement feature set combining an easy to use Basic syntax with a Visual ScreenBuilder to simplify GUI creation with menu, dialog, and widget controls for building user friendly interfaces and virtual instruments with powerful data input and graphical data presentation elements.

-- Built-in syntax for controlling LXI, GPIB, GPIO, and data acquisition cards from companies like National Instruments, Agilent, Keysight, Keithley, Ines…
+- Built-in syntax for controlling LXI and GPIB based instruments and GPIO and data acquisition cards from companies like National Instruments, Keysight, Keithley, Ines…

 - A Visual ScreenBuilder that works with BuilderPlus (BPLUS) code extensions using widget controls for: Data Presentation–meters, strip charts, bars, bitmaps, and clocks; Menus–pull-down, cascade, and buttons; Data Input–keypads, pushbuttons, radio buttons, scrollbars, sliders and toggle buttons; and Dialogs–for displaying errors, file names, lists, questions, and warnings.

-- COMPLEX, LONG, and STATIC variable types together with matrix math, and extensive graphic commands for unparalleled data processing and presentation.
+- COMPLEX, REAL, LONG, and STATIC variable types together with matrix math, and extensive graphic commands provide unparalleled data processing and presentation capabilities.

 - Advanced Math Library includes precompiled signal processing functions like FFTs.